apache/incubator-pegasus-website/_community/proposal.md

 ## Background

-HBase was recognized as the only large-scale KV store solution in XiaoMi until Pegasus came out in 2015 to solve the problem of high latency of HBase because of its Java GC and RPC overhead of the underlying distributed filesystem.
+Apache HBase was recognized as the only large-scale KV store solution in XiaoMi until Pegasus came out in 2015 to solve the problem of high latency of HBase because of its Java GC and RPC overhead of the underlying distributed filesystem.